jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 ## Cover Image

-  Was sourced from here "<a href="https://commons.wikimedia.org/wiki/File:John_Calvin_21.jpg#/media/File:John_Calvin_21.jpg">John Calvin 21</a>" by Georg Osterwald (1803–1884) - <a class="external text" href="http://bpun.unine.ch/icono/JPG01/POET3.31.jpg" rel="nofollow">Bibliothèque publique et universitaire de Neuchâtel - BPUN</a>.
-Licensed under Public Domain via <a href="//commons.wikimedia.org/wiki/">Wikimedia Commons</a>
+ will get to that once the content is done...

-## Background
+## Background of Author

-   What gives you the right to write this book?
-There are many things I still have to learn and I find that I am always learning something new or tying an insight of two unrelated points together.
-Having done system administration full time since 2005 and teaching and researching full time since 2010 I have gained on the job experience that I believe can be useful to those aspiring to use this book.
+My name is Enigo Montoya...

 ## Thanks

-Professor Sam - who taught me that it is pronoucned etc ef-stab not etc ef es tab.
+Professor Sam - who taught me that it is pronoucned *"etc ef-stab"* not *"etc ef es tab"* and how to read error messages.
-Professor Ray Trygstad who gave me my first real IT job and showed me the wonders of Perl Illinois Institute of Technology who has entrusted me with much.
+Professor Ray Trygstad who gave me my first real IT job and showed me the wonders of Perl.
+Illinois Institute of Technology who has entrusted me with much.
+My wife and kids who supported me always.